Zee Marathi: Zee Yuva

 Zee Yuva is a second Marathi GEC by Zee Entertainment Enterprises which is first youth centric channel.
 It was launched on 22 August 2016.
 Due to the COVID-19 pandemic, all shows of channel were stopped on 27 March 2020 and again restarted from 13 July 2020.

 Zee Talkies

 Zee Talkies is a Marathi pay television channel broadcasting Marathi movies by Zee Entertainment Enterprises.
 It is the first Marathi movie channel airing old classics and latest Marathi movies 24 hours a day.
 It was launched on 25 August 2007.
 A HD version of the channel, Zee Talkies HD, was launched on 15 October 2016.

 Zee Chitramandir

-Zee Chitramandir is an Indian Marathi-language FTA television channel.
-It broadcasts Marathi movies and reruns old Marathi TV series.
+Zee Chitramandir was an Indian Marathi-language FTA television channel.
+It broadcast Marathi movies and reran old Marathi TV series.
 It is available only to DD Free Dish users.
 It was launched on 9 April 2021 by Zee Entertainment Enterprises.
-It is the No.1 channel in Maharashtra and Goa amongst free platform.
+It was the No.1 channel in Maharashtra and Goa amongst free platform..